Brunat-Perroux Route (Aiguille de l'Index)

 When to climbBest season goes from middle June to the end of September.

 Where to stayChamonix is a primary touristic destination.
-Hotels, huts and gites.
-Numberless campings in the West end and East end of the town.
+Hotels, huts, gites, renting rooms.
+Numberless campings are situated in the Northern and Southern ends of the town.

 Other informations- Office du Tourisme de Chamonix Phone +33 0450 530024

 - Office de la Haute Montagne de Chamonix Phone +33 0450 532208